-This outlet cannot be used with a cigarette lighter.
+These outlets cannot be used with a cigarette lighter.

-BILGE PUMP/FLOAT SWITCH
+BILGE PUMP WITH FLOAT SWITCH

 Your boat is equipped with an automatic float switch adjacent to the bilge pump.
-This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+This switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
 This switch is wired directly to the battery.
 The battery must be in good condition to ensure proper operation.
-If your boat is equipped with the battery select switch, the float switch will function independently of the select switch.
-The float switch can activate the bilge pump with the battery select switch in the off position.
-The bilge pump is also equipped with a switch at the helm.
-When the switch is in the on position the pump will run continuously.
-When a switch is in the off position, the pump is off unless activated by the float switch.
+The pump is also equipped with a switch at the helm.
+When the helm switch is in the "on" position, the pump will run continuously.
+When the switch is in the "off" position, the pump is off unless activated by the float switch.